 So you spent hours picking colors, weeks even months hooking and sometimes frogging .. you’ve finally finished.
 You want to shout it to the world!
 I’m done.. here’s my new baby!

-It deserves the spot light.. it’s going to make friends drool with envy.
+It deserves the spot light.. it’s going to make your friends drool with envy.
 You snap a pic and post!

 We wrap up the Color Theory series with a lesson on presenting your work to make it shine.

 You don’t need a fancy dancy camera or a state of the art, art studio.. believe me!
-Over the past year I have purchased 2 high tech cameras and both were returned within a month.. now don’t get me wrong, photography is an art but I am a crocheter not a photographer.
+Over the past couple of year I have purchased 2 high tech cameras and both were returned within a month.. now don’t get me wrong, photography is an art but I am a crocheter not a photographer.
 Unless you plan to take up photography as a profession or a hobby, your regular camera will do.
 So here are a few tips and trick that won’t break the bank and the result will make your work shine.

 Lights, Camera, Action